Mitch Haniger Preview, Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.16 team ERA that ranks 15th among all league pitching staffs.
+- The Cubs have a 4.15 team ERA that ranks 14th among all MLB pitching staffs.

-- The Cubs allow the sixth-fewest home runs in baseball (149 total, 1.1 per game).
+- The Cubs allow the fifth-fewest home runs in baseball (153 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.